debashriroy/debashriroy.github.io/_pages/teaching.md

 <!-- For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.

 Organize your courses by years, topics, or universities, however you like! -->

+I'll be teaching CSE 1320 Intermediate Programming in Fall 2023 at University of Arlington Texas!

 As a graduate research assistant, I had the opportunity to work with the various professors to teach the following courses: Operating Systems(COP 4600), System Software (COP 3402), Computer Science II (COP 3503), Object Oriented Programming (COP 3330).